 About this time in 2017, we dropped a Disney Rides Top 20 to celebrate the opening of Shanghai Disneyland.
-It’s been an extremely long four years, and the landscape of Disney’s ride offerings have grown exponentially.
-We’re excited to bring a dramatically altered countdown of Disney’s top rides from around the world – each one pushing the limits of storytelling entertainment and testifying for the visionary craftwork of Walt Disney Imagineering.
+Five years and two revisions later, we’re back with the 3rd Edition of our Global Disney Top 20.
+We’re proud to bring an increasingly comprehensive countdown of Disney’s top rides from around the world – each one pushing the limits of storytelling entertainment and illustrating for the visionary artwork of Walt Disney Imagineering.

 – In the past, many of our images have been posted, featured, and shared on forums, social media platforms and websites around the web.
 We work hard to provide the coverage that we do, and we encourage our audience to share our content and use our images, BUT ONLY IF proper credit is given to thecoasterkings.com.
 Thank you! –

-Speaking of rides that are short on time but strong in content, our next stop is in the Valley of Mo’ara, home to Pandora – The World of Avatar and Navi River Journey.
-Like Seven Dwarfs before it, River Journey‘s only crime is being a D-ticket ride dealing with E-ticket expectations and E-ticket crowds.
-Pound for pound, the artistic fortitude of Na’vi River Journey is unsurpassed in all of Walt Disney World, and only equalled by the queue of fellow Avatar endeavor, Flight of Passage.
-The gentle “old mill” style ride won’t move the needles for thrillseekers, but fans of traditional dark rides can count on countless practical effects, complex lighting schemes, and a variety of audio-animatronic optical tricks.
-Furthermore, the staggeringly radiant Na’vi Shaman – to whom the ride belongs – remains the pinnacle of themed robotics.
+Our next stop is the Valley of Mo’ara, home to Pandora – The World of Avatar and Navi River Journey.
+Though not the largest of dark rides, pound for pound, the artistic fortitude of Na’vi River Journey is unsurpassed in all of Walt Disney World, and only equalled by the queue of fellow Avatar endeavor, Flight of Passage.
+The gentle “old mill” style ride won’t move the needles for thrillseekers, but fans of traditional dark rides can count on numerous practical effects, complex lighting schemes, and a variety of audio-animatronic.
+The brilliant Na’vi Shaman at the ride’s conclusion remains the pinnacle of themed robotics.

-Sometimes, the rides that we love are sentimental favorites.
-We’re not saying that certain favorites are unsubstantiated in their reverence, but occasionally indulgence clouds our judgement.
-We asked ourselves if Matterhorn Bobsleds was really one of the best Disney rides out there, or if it was just our unabashed love of the old Arrow ride getting in the way.
-When we think about the ride’s strengths, however – and how the ride has grown over the years – we are willing to go out on a limb and say that Matterhorn really is an objectively strong ride.
-It has great curb appeal, a charming aesthetic, a pre-show of sorts as bobsledders climb to the peak (screens disguised as translucent panes of ice?
-Genius), clever set pieces (of both the static and seemingly-alive variety), and truly one of the most thrilling ride experiences Disney has ever given us.
-And as if that weren’t enough, Matterhorn Bobsleds boasts two totally unique tracks – did you really experience Matterhorn if you didn’t ride both sides?
-We think not.
+Sometimes, the rides that we love the most are sentimental favorites.
+We’re not saying that certain favorites are unsubstantiated, but occasionally we indulge in our guilty pleasures.
+We asked ourselves if Matterhorn Bobsleds was really one of the best Disney rides out there, or if it was just our unchecked love for the Fairy Godparent of modern coasters.
+When we think about the ride’s strengths, however – and how the ride has grown over the years – we will go out on a limb and say that Matterhorn is objectively strong.
+It has great curb appeal, a charming aesthetic, a des facto preshow as bobsledders climb to the peak (screens disguised as translucent panes of ice?
+Genius), clever set pieces, and is, surprisingly, one of the most rambunctious coaster attractions around.
+And as if that weren’t enough, Matterhorn Bobsleds boasts two totally unique tracks.

-We don’t think Disney gets enough credit for giving us the Flying Theater.
+Disney doesn’t get enough credit for giving us the Flying Theater.
 Disney’s California Adventure’s flubbed rollout distracted us from something they nailed right away: Soarin’ Over California.
-While not as thrilling as Star Tours and not as detailed as a dark ride, Soarin’ was nevertheless a tremendous success, offering stunning views of California’s natural wonders in a setting that was both exciting and suitable for all ages.
+While not as thrilling as a typical motion simulator and not as complex as a dark ride, Soarin’ was a titanic success, offering stunning views of California’s natural wonders in a setting that was both exciting and suitable for all ages.
 What started as a workhorse ride for California Adventure turned into a phenomenon, with countless parks around the world jumping on the Flying Theater bandwagon.
-Always one step ahead of the competition (well, not always.
-Sometimes.
-In this case, definitely), Disney swiftly upped the ante on the Soarin‘ concept with Avatar Flight of Passage.
-By this point, all Soarin’ rides had been converted to the global Around the World version, but Avatar took it a step further by taking guests to a vast, elegant planet of the alien variety – on the back of a breathing, flying creature, no less.
+Disney would then up the ante on the Soarin‘ concept with Avatar Flight of Passage: a ride that takes guests to a vast, elegant planet of the alien variety – on the back of a breathing, flying creature, no less.
 Even if motion simulators and 3D glasses aren’t for you, the breathtaking queue for Flight of Passage can’t be missed.

 Join us on the next page for the top 10!
 Use the button below to keep reading!